Home | Blog Index | Blog Archives | Christianity & Faith Essays

 As is typical this early in the season, the trough's position is a little too far south to bring much of a tornado threat to the central US.
 Moisture looks to be best in central and southern Texas on Monday.

-When you're an expeditioner, surface lows are never things to ignore when they pass overtop of or close to you.
+When you're a storm observer, surface lows are never things to ignore when they pass overtop of or close to you.
 Their enhanced lift makes thunderstorms and heavy rain/flooding more likely, and if clearing/instability can develop close to their centers, 'surprise' tornado events can develop.

 As the cold axis of this trough passes us during the Thursday-Saturday time frame, the GFS still hints at the possibility of upslope snow, but mainly in the mountains.
 I doubt we will see anything frozen to worry about here in Charleston, but as always, it's 'something to watch'.